 Regular fresh drinking water is a vital ingredient to your diet.
 This is something the medical profession has been telling us for years.
 When we are dehydrated our cells can feel this at a molecular level and communicate this to the subconscious as an underline subtle anxiety or threat to survival.

-The key to rebalancing a deficit of fluids is to drink eight glasses of fresh water daily.
+The key to re-balancing a deficit of fluids is to drink eight glasses of fresh water daily.
+You must spread this intake throughout the day and not drink it all in one go!
+Otherwise you don’t give your body a chance to absorb it.

 Have you noticed the effects of dehydration on your emotions before?
 If you have ever suffered from a serious hangover after a night out on the town, you will understand the feeling of dehydration all too well.